bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

                   the dictionary of plan or instruction parameters.
 Plans are distinguished from instructions based on whether 'plan' or 'instruction' parameter is included.

+              **user_group**: *str*
+                  the name of the user group (e.g. 'admin').

+              **user**: *str*
+                  the name of the user (e.g. 'John Doe').
+The name is included in the plan metadata and may be used to identify the user who added the plan to the queue.
+It is not not passed to the Run Engine or included in run metadata.

               **pos**: *int*, *'front'* or *'back'* (optional)
                   position of the item in the queue.
 RE Manager will attempt to insert the item at the specified position.
 The position may be positive or negative (counted